torvalds/linux/Documentation/media/uapi/dvb/frontend.rst

 .. note::

-   Transmission via the internet (DVB-IP) is not yet handled by this API but a future extension is possible.
+   Transmission via the internet (DVB-IP) and MMT (MPEG Media Transport) is not yet handled by this API but a future extension is possible.

 .. [#f1]